 When pride is wrong

 Even after the little pot becomes a fruit pot, pride creeps in.
 In the second book, The Tea Pot, a teapot convinces Little Pot that the fruit is something it should be proud of.
 The two vessels decide they want to keep the fruit and tea.
 Essentially their fruit and tea become more important than the potter.
-In addition, they forget that it is the potter who grows the fruit and brews the tea.
+In addition, they forget that the potter grows the fruit and brews the tea.
 They are merely the vessels that the potter works through.

 Pride is also illustrated in the third book, The Oil Lamp.
 In this story, a little oil lamp learns to shine a light.
 Yet, when the lamp becomes proud of the flame, it blazes hotter and burns the other vessels.
 This causes them to move away from the light.

-Pride can lead us away from our creator
+Pride can lead us away from our creator.

 “Keep seeking Jesus more than your calling”.

 “Time Spent with Christ is far more important than the things I do for Christ of any title I hold”.–Beth Moore and Heather Riggleman

 Pride is good when we see that without God, we can do nothing (John 15:5).
 Therefore, our pride is in Christ, and we give God praise for the things we do and have.
 If we see things this way, we have humility.
 Likewise, God opposes the proud but gives grace to the humble (James 4:6).